TiKeil/proceedings-mbour-2017-lrbms-control/README.md

   ./start_notebook_server.py
   ```

-  should present you with an url which you can open in your favorite browser to show the notebooks.
+  should present you with an url which you can open in your favorite browser to serve the notebooks.
+  To reproduce the results, take a look at the `proceedings-mbour-2017-lrbms-control.ipynb` notebook and select `Kernel -> Run All`.